BridgesLab/PrecisionNutrition/Meta Analysis/LDL-Changes.md

 # Raw Data

 Reviewed data from the Choi *et al* meta-analysis (http://dx.doi.org/10.3390/nu12072005), pulling in data on baseline weight, weight changes, LDL, LDL changes and standard deviations.
 A systematic literature search of PubMed was then performed to identify other randomized controlled trials (RCTs) and single-arm interventions of patients that evaluated the effects of a ketogenic diet on weight and lipid profile as primary endpoints.
 All studies using a KD diet that met our inclusion criteria where intake of carbohydrate was less than 25 grams per day were included.
-This search was most recently updated on Fri Mar 15 15:16:58 2024.
+This search was most recently updated on Tue May 21 16:17:31 2024.

 We used a value 130mg/dL of LDL-C at baseline to stratify individuals as being hypercholesterolemic or not.